hieunhuit/free_gsm_gateway/README.md

 > I have installed 3 Sim card and it works fine, sound quality is very good, clear but it's quite a bit of delay (~200 => 300ms)</br>
 > If I use android wifi softphone, it will become worst (>500ms)</br>

+# Before start, make sure you have sudo.
+If not...
 ```sudo apt-get install sudo -y \n
 export PATH="$PATH:/sbin:/usr/sbin:usr/local/sbin" \n
 adduser <user_name> sudo \n